As one of the most popular programming languages in the world, Java is capable of some pretty amazing things.

 - Performance: Your Java app will run faster with their help because they’re able to process multiple requests simultaneously, while CGI can only handle one request at a time.

 - Portability: Because they are written entirely in Java code, they’re entirely platform independent.
 That means that it’s easy to switch between operating systems without having to change a thing, saving you a considerable amount of time and frustration.

 - Security: Because they are a server-side technology, they inherit the protections of the host server.
 While this depends largely on the web hosting provider that you choose, it’s still far more secure than anything client-side.

 Java servlets are just one of the many programs that make up a Java Virtual Machine (JVM), and they can’t be deployed without the help of a Java servlet container.

-Some of the key benefits of using Apache Tomcat to host servlets are:
+Some of the key benefits of using Apache Tomcat to host them are:

 - Reliability: Because it’s open-source, Tomcat is constantly being tweaked and perfected by developers.
-More than a decade of these performance updates has made Tomcat the most reliable web container available.
+More than a decade of these performance updates has made it the most reliable web container available.

 - Lightweight: Tomcat is an incredibly lightweight application, meaning it takes up less server memory and runs quickly.

 Web containers like Apache Tomcat work together to respond to a web browser’s request to view dynamic Java content like your application.
 The basic life cycle of a Java servlet is as follows:

 - A request is sent from the client web browser and received by the Java web container.